66Kevin/66Kevin/README.md

 - 🔭 I’m currently studying at the King's College London
 - 🌱 I’m currently learning Master of Science Artificial Intelligence
 - 🎓 Bachelor of Science in Computer Science with Honours First Class, GPA 4.25.
-- 🧐 Interested in Computer Vision and Recommendation system.
+- 🧐 Interested in Computer Vision, Recommendation system and Full Stack Development.
 - 💼 Computer Vision Engineer Intership at Bresee.
 - 📫 How to reach me: 1602288964@qq.com